Commercial Speech, Content Regulation / Censorship, Licensing / Media Regulation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Supreme Court of India directed the central government to re-examine its taxation policy by evaluating whether it constituted an excessive burden on newspapers.
+On December 6, 1984, the Supreme Court of India directed the central government to re-examine its taxation policy by evaluating whether it constituted an excessive burden on newspapers.
 The petitioners, including newspaper companies and employees, argued that an import duty led to an increased cost of newspapers and a drop in circulation, thereby adversely affecting freedom of speech and expression.
-The Court reasoned that a government can levy taxes on the publication of newspapers, however within reasonable limits so as to not encroach upon freedom of expression.
-Yet, the Court observed that neither the petitioners nor respondents proved the excessive nature of tax burdens, therefore calling upon the government to re-evaluate its taxation policy regarding the newspapers.
+The Court reasoned that a government can levy taxes on the publication of newspapers, however this must be within reasonable limits so as to not encroach upon freedom of expression.
+Yet, the Court observed that neither the petitioners nor respondents proved the excessive nature of tax burdens, and therefore called upon the government to re-evaluate its taxation policy regarding the newspapers.

 The petitioners in this case were companies, employees, and shareholders thereof, as well as trusts engaged in the publication of newspapers.
 They challenged the import duty on newsprint under the Customs Tariff Act 1975 and the auxiliary duty under the Finance Act 1981, as modified by notifications under the Customs Act 1962 with effect from March 1, 1981.
 Prior to this notification, newsprint had enjoyed exemption from customs duty.